 Every November the region of the night sky associated with the constellation of Leo is filled with a prolific meteor shower, known as the Leonids.
-The Leonids generally occur each year between November 13th and November 21st, reaching its peak on around the 17th, when 20 to 30 meteors can be seen each hour.
+The Leonids generally occur each year between November 13th and November 21st, and is one of the 10 biggest meteor showers of the year.
+The shower reaches its peak on around the 17th, when 20 to 30 meteors can be seen each hour.
 However, every 33 years a periodic meteor storm occurs when thousands of meteors can be observed every hour, the next of which is due to occur in 2032.

-Then, as many as two hundred thousand meteors an hour were seen in the November night sky and such was the Leonids’ intensity that many people were woken from their sleep by what appeared to be the sky on fire or by the commotion coming from the streets.
-However, all survived the night intact but they might have been able to better enjoy the spectacle had they known it was more likely they would be struck seven times in a row by lightning than being hit by a falling meteorite.
+At the time, an incredible two hundred thousand meteors an hour were seen in the November night sky.
+Such was the Leonids’ intensity that many people were woken from their sleep by what appeared to be the sky on fire or by the commotion coming from the streets.
+However, all survived the night intact, although they might have better enjoyed the spectacle had they known it was more likely they would be struck seven times in a row by lightning than being hit by a falling meteorite.